lubuntu-team/manual/source/3/3.1/System_Tools.rst

 Chapter 3.1 System Tools
 ========================

-This chapter will give you system tools to administrate your system.
+This chapter documents tools to administer your system.

 .. toctree::
    :maxdepth: 2